Mint Margarita

 Fresh mint creates a vibrant, refreshing taste with a delightful fragrance that perfectly complements the flavors in this margarita.

-You’ll want to muddle the mint slightly to bring out the oils and enhance the minty taste.
+You’ll want to muddle the mint slightly to release its oils and intensify the minty flavor.

 Over-muddling can result in a drink reminiscent of toothpaste rather than the desired smooth and refreshing flavor.